SceneSyncLV/scenesynclv-public/README.md

 - To feature your event, sign in and click the "Feature for 24h ($10)" button on your event card.
 - To share or deep-link to an event, use the event detail page `/event/[id]`.
 - Use the search bar and sort dropdown to quickly find and order events.
+- **Install as a PWA:** Click the install prompt in your browser or "Add to Home Screen" on mobile.
+Your filters are saved for next time!

 📂 Requires public Supabase storage bucket named flyers (already created).